Skip to main content

 Here is how to get started:

-- Remove the SD card from your AirCurve 10.
-The slot is on the right side of the machine.
+1. Remove the SD card from your AirCurve 10.
+The slot is on the left side of the machine, behind a small cover, on the end opposite the humidifier water tub (no need to remove the chamber).
 Power it off first.

-- Insert the card into your computer using a built-in SD card reader or a USB SD card reader (opens in new tab).
+2. Insert the card into your computer using a built-in SD card reader or a USB SD card reader.

 For a detailed walkthrough with screenshots, see how to use CPAP Clarity.